Here’s how to make sure your investment is recession proof:

 Rent increase significantly affects the projected returns of any deal.
 However, you should consider a scenario where rents have peaked and will no longer increase, which is a likely scenario in a recession.
 I believe this will be a harsh reality for many investors, and especially since we already started seeing a decline in rent growth across the US.
 A recession-proof property is one that is still cash flowing even when the rents are steady.
 When my team analyzes a deal, they run multiple scenarios, including a scenario where rent growth = 0%.
 It’s important for me to see how lack of rent growth affects the returns, and if it's still positive, then I know it is a good investment.

-Actionable advice for passive investors: ask the syndicator for a sensitivity analysis with 0% rent growth and observe the returns in such case.
+- Actionable advice for passive investors: ask the syndicator for a sensitivity analysis with 0% rent growth and observe the returns in such case.

 Look at the history – how did the area and the property perform in 2008?

-Nobody knows how the next recession is going to look like, and hopefully the next part of the cycle will not be a sever as the previous recession, but looking into the history books of any investment will give us a better idea of how it will behave in the future.
+Nobody knows what the next recession is going to look like, and hopefully the next part of the cycle will not be a sever as the previous recession, but looking into the history books of any investment will give us a better idea of how it will behave in the future.

-Actionable advice for passive investors: before investing in a certain area, look up for information about how it during 2008 (even a Google search will be helpful).
+- Actionable advice for passive investors: before investing in a certain area, look up for information about how it during 2008 (even a Google search will be helpful).
 In addition, try to understand how the property performed during 2008; ask the syndicator what s/he knows about the property’s performance back in 2008 and ask to see financial reports from that period.
 You don’t have to be an expert to notice a loss in a P&L, and it’s important to inquire about it before you make a decision to invest.

 Summary